 The courseware is organized as (relatively) compact modular texts with emphasis on graphical representations.
-The classes are prepared in hypertext (HTML, Hypertext Markup Language) and include Computer Aided Learning features such as in-build exercises, assignments, sample answers, reference material, etc.
+The classes are prepared in hyper-text (HTML, Hypertext Markup Language) and include Computer Aided Learning features such as built-in excercises, assignments and sample answers.
+This enables the material to be used in self-learning mode.

-The compact and modular structure enables easy integration of interdisciplinary material.
+The compact and modular courseware structure allows for a significant portion of interdisciplinary material to be easily integrated.
 Furthermore, the courseware can easily be reorganized in order to suit additional purposes and target groups (i.e. continuing education for industry) or later to incorporate new developments in the field.
-Effectively, the material can be used in a variety of ways: